 The Company's Corporate Governance Guidelines provide that all directors are expected to regularly attend meetings of the Board and committees on which they serve and are also expected to attend the Annual Meeting of Shareholders.
-During 2018, the Board held six meetings.
-All of the incumbent directors who were on the Board during 2018 attended at least 75% of the aggregate number of meetings of the Board and meetings of committees of the Board on which they served during 2018.
-All of the Board members at the time of the 2018 Annual Meeting of Shareholders attended the 2018 Annual Meeting of Shareholders.
+During 2019, the Board held five meetings.
+All of the incumbent directors who were on the Board during 2019 attended at least 75% of the aggregate number of meetings of the Board and meetings of committees of the Board on which he or she served during 2019.
+All of the Board members at the time of the 2019 Annual Meeting of Shareholders attended the 2019 Annual Meeting of Shareholders.